facebookresearch/TensorComprehensions/docs/source/ml_with_tc.rst

 ^^^^^^^^^^^^^^^^
 Matrix languages such as Matlab are very concise and make sense mathematically but don't naturally extend to tensors (what does the operator :code:`*` mean on 3-D tensors?).
-As a consequence loops need to be introduced prematurely; TC avoid this pit-hole.
+As a consequence loops need to be introduced prematurely; TC avoids this pit-hole.